 - New in Town Meetups: From board game nights to community dinners, New in Town meetups provide an opportunity to experience the city with other DIS students while socializing as the locals do

-- Queer and Allies Club: A social meet up space for queer people and allies.
+- LGBTQIA+ and Allies Affinity Group: A social meet up space for queer people and allies.
 All LGBTQIA+ students, staff, and faculty are welcome

 - Seminar Nights: Hear from local professionals about current affairs and their local perspectives; students often use this as a networking opportunity to connect with professionals in their fields of interest

 - Stockholm Student Sports Union: Playing sports is a great way to get involved in the local community, as Swedes are highly interested in staying active.
 DIS subsidizes the cost to join group classes at the Stockholm Student Sports Union, which offers classes within a wide range of sports, providing an opportunity to meet locals your own age